Oscar O'Neill Oxholm (1809–1871)

 Oscar O'Neill Oxholm (28 April 1809 – 15 October 1871) was a Danish military officer, chamberlain and landowner.
 He owned Rosenfeldt Manor at Vordingborg from 1841.

 Early life

-Oxholm was the son of Ann O'Neill and Peter Lotharius Oxholm.
+He was the son of Ann O'Neill (1796–1844) and Peter Lotharius Oxholm.
 His father served as governor-general of the Danish West Indies from 1815 to 1816 who participated in the Battle of Køge in 1807.
-His mother was the daughter of a plantation owner on St. Croix.
+His mother was the daughter of a plantation owner on Saint Croix.
+Ann and Peter had 12 children, of which 8 survived to adulthood.
+Oscar was the youngest of their sons.

 His father owned a mansion of the corner of Sankt Annæ Plads and Amaliegade (which was acquired by King Frederick VI in 1826 who put it at the disposal of Prince William of Hesse-Kassel, who lived there until his death in 1867), as well as the St. George Hill, Sally's Fancy, and Hope plantations on Saint Croix.